LaureneJacquot/public_laurene_aftools/README.md

 export INTERPRO_RESULTS_DIR=$(pwd)/test/results
 python main.py pipeline -f test.fasta
 ```
-There is an exports.sh file in interpro_batch_analyzer : you can modify it and then just source at the start of every shell session (or add it to your PATH)
+There is an exports.sh file in interpro_batch_analyzer : you can modify it and then just source at the start of every shell session (or add the content to your PATH)
 ```
 source exports.sh
 ```